-Theoretical analysis of the state of stress and strain of cast in place walls in composite loading showed that the pattern of major tension stresses on the plane, which cause cracks in panels, was far from uniform.
+Theoretical analysis of the state of stress and strain of monolithic walls in composite loading showed that the pattern of major tension stresses on the plane, which cause cracks in panels, was far from uniform.
 In some areas reinforcement was not necessary at all.